SteCicero/imageBackendService/README.md

  - image resize with given width and height
  - listing of the available images

+This service does not require any user authentication.

 ## API endpoints
 IMS has 2 endpoints in order to offer his services

-    `/`

-    `/img_name.jpg`
+    /

+    /img_name.jpg

 where in the second one "img_name.jpg" is a parameter wich represent the file name of the image.
+This service runs on port 5000.

 ## Get list of images
+This function return an ordered list of the images available on the server.
+Images are stored inside the 'storage' folder in the same path of the Python script

 ### Request